Porcelain Onlay: Benefits & What to Expect

 What is The Difference Between Porcelain Inlay and Onlay?

 Porcelain onlay and inlay are similar dental restorations that have slight differences.
-Inlays are limited to the area between the cusps of a tooth, while onlays extend over one or more cusps.
+Inlays are limited to the area between the chewing cusps of a tooth, while onlays extend over one or more cusps.

 Inlays are used when there is minimal damage to the tooth structure, while onlays are used when there is extensive damage or decay.
 Both inlays and onlays are made of the same materials and require a similar procedure for placement.